samche42/Strom_Brief_report/README.md

 c.
 Add prokka and KEGG counts together and divide by two to find the average.

 d.
-Multiply counts by bin coverage.
-The more abundant the genome, the more abundant are it's genes.
-Coverage is a proxy for abundnace.

-e.
-Divide by weighted sample coverage (calculated by weighted_contig_coverage_calculator.py) so that we can compare abundances between samples.
+Multiply counts by weighted sample coverage (calculated by weighted_contig_coverage_calculator.py) so that we can compare abundances between samples.